Running an Origin Trial

-If you're planning to run an Origin Trial please first schedule a meeting with the Origin Trials core team to quickly talk over your feature and the reason for running the trial.
-To set up this meeting you can email firstname.lastname@example.org or email@example.com.
-Google employees can alternatively schedule a meeting directly with firstname.lastname@example.org.
+If you're planning to run an origin trial please contact the origin trials team (OT team) to quickly talk over your feature and the reason for running the trial.
+You can email email@example.com.

 - an HTTP Origin-Trial header in the server response,

 - an HTML <META> tag in the document's head, or